canonical/cloud-init/doc/rtd/tutorial/qemu.rst

 configure the virtual machine instance.
 There are three major types:

-* :ref:`user-data <user_data_formats>` is provided by the user, and cloud-init recognises many different formats.
+* :ref:`user-data <user_data_formats>` is provided by the user, and cloud-init recognizes many different formats.
 * :ref:`vendor-data <vendordata>` is provided by the cloud provider.
-* :ref:`meta-data <instance_meta-data>` contains the platform data, including
-  things like machine ID, hostname, etc.
+* :ref:`meta-data <instance-data>` contains the platform data, including things like machine ID, hostname, etc.

 There is a specific user-data format called "*cloud-config*" that is probably